 It’s antimicrobial properties, is due to it’s enzymatic structure which releases Hydrogen Peroxide, a compound that retards the growth of bacteria.

-Honey also contains Polyphenol Ferulic Acid, which has amazing oxidising properties, helping to prevent premature aging.
+Honey also contains Polyphenol Ferulic Acid, which has amazing oxidising properties, helping to prevent premature ageing.

 Balancing: The pH for honey falls between 3.5 and 6.0, making it fairly acidic.

 Humectants literally attract moisture to the skins tissues, helping to keep our skin hydrated for longer locking moisture onto the skins surface.

 Moisturising: Wild Honey naturally absorbs moisture from the air, it then locks this moisture in the skins tissues, helping to keep our skin soft and supple.